 There’s Giovanni’s Italian Kitchen, for family-style, authentic and contemporary Italian eats, wine, limoncello, hand-tossed pizza, fresh-made pasta and all the rest.

 Then there’s El Loco Fresh, a pool-side, Mexican eatery with a casual menu filled with classic favs like tacos and burritos.
-Unlike at other El Loco Fresh restaurants across the Royal Caribbean fleet, the El Loco Fresh aboard Freedom of the Seas serves a wide array of tequilas from the full-service bar.
+Unlike at other El Loco Fresh restaurants across the Royal Caribbean fleet, the El Loco Fresh aboard serves a wide array of tequilas from the full-service bar.

 Third, check out the new Izumi Hibachi & Sushi, for Asian-inspired eats in an upscale atmosphere.

 And lastly, you can’t miss Playmakers Sports Bar & Arcade, where you can catch all your favorite sports teams playing on more than 100 televisions.
 If there’s not a game on that you’re dying to watch, you can always make your own fun at one of the arcade games.
 Dining and drinks includes frosty beers and bar snacks.